 Dr. Garry Rumbles is a Research Fellow at the National Renewable Energy Laboratory (NREL).
 He joined NREL in 2000 and is widely recognized for his research in photochemistry and photophysics of conjugated molecular systems, energy conversion in organic light emitting diodes and organic photovoltaic devices, and nanoscale morphology.

 In May 2009, he became a Professor Adjoint in the Department of Chemistry and Biochemistry at CU Boulder; and in October 2009 a Fellow of the joint CU/NREL adventure: Renewable and Sustainable Energy Institute (RASEI).
 In 2004, he was made a Fellow of the Royal Society of Chemistry.
-Dr. Rumbles has published more than 130 journal articles and more than 10 book sections.
+Dr. Rumbles has published more than 150 journal articles and more than 50 book sections and conference proceedings.

 Over the past 25 years, Dr. Rumbles has conducted a wide range of studies that investigate: excited-state kinetics in synthetic polymers; cis-trans isomerization of natural chromophores in biomolecules; spectroscopy of transient, gas-phase molecules; photophysics at solid-solution interfaces; third-order nonlinear optical properties of conjugated molecules; frequency upconversion and optical refrigeration in dye solutions; and the fundamental photophysics of conjugated (electroluminescent) polymers, colloidal quantum dots, and single-walled carbon nanotubes (SWNTs).